Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Extensions

-We validate the segment-wise design numerically using the LMSYS dataset~\cite{zheng2023lmsys} (Section \ref{sec:experiments}) with $m = 500$ prompt types, decode lengths from 1 to 500, and fixed prefill length 62.
-The distribution of arrival rates, shown in Figure \ref{fig:lambda_list}, is proportional to normalized frequencies from real user traffic.
+We validate the segment-wise design numerically using a real-data workload derived from the \texttt{lmsys-chat-1m} dataset~\cite{zheng2023lmsys} (Section~\ref{sec:experiments}).
+Decode lengths range up to 500 tokens in this workload, and the segment arrival rates are proportional to the empirical frequencies of requests whose output lengths fall in the corresponding decode-stage ranges.